 You might be concerned about going green and reducing your carbon footprint, but summer can make it difficult to stay on track.
 With high temperatures, long road trips, and lots of opportunities to be wasteful, even the most dedicated environmentalist can be tempted to get lazy.
-Keep it green this summer with these five going green ideas!
+Keep it green this summer with these five go green ideas!

 Summer Going Green Ideas To Make A Difference